ezatterin/id01-sxdm-utils/CONTRIBUTING.md

 1. Install the packaging and dependency manager [poetry](https://python-poetry.org/docs/#installation);
 2. Clone the [id01-sxdm](https://gitlab.esrf.fr/id01-science/id01-sxdm-utils) repository;
 3. Run `poetry install` into the cloned repo, to install all dependencies;
-4. Run `pre-commit install` into the repo, to install the pre-commit hooks.
+4. Run `poetry run pre-commit install` into the repo, to install the pre-commit hooks.

 ## Guidelines